python/typeshed/README.md

    Another risk of this strategy is that stubs often lag behind the package being stubbed.
-You might want to force the package being stubbed to a certain minimum version, because it fixes a critical bug, but you could be unable to update the stubs, since an update has not been released.
+You might want to force the package being stubbed to a certain minimum version because it fixes a critical bug, but if correspondingly updated stubs have not been released, your type checking results may not be fully accurate.
 2. Pin the stubs to a known good version and update the pin from time to time (either manually, or using a tool such as dependabot or renovate).